 How to Detect Mold in Walls

-Cleaning mold on visible surfaces may not be easy (especially if it’s a major infestation) but it is very much possible even without the help of mold remediation experts.
-Of course, it is more advisable to seek professional help when treating mold on walls but if there’s a minor build-up on your walls, floors, or ceilings, you can get rid of it using common tools and cleaning supplies that you may already have at home.
+Cleaning mold on visible surfaces may not be easy (especially if it’s a major infestation) but it is very much possible even without the of mold remediation experts.
+Of course, it is more advisable to seek professional when treating mold on walls but if there’s a minor build-up on your walls, floors, or ceilings, you can get rid of it using common tools and cleaning supplies that you may already have at home.

 But what if the infestation is inside your walls?
 How do you even know it’s happening?

 Before you learn how to remove mold inside walls, you must learn how to detect it.
 Take note that mold spores are super tiny and not visible to the human eyes so they can spread throughout your house discreetly.
 And until you know the signs of mold build-up, the black mold could already be damaging your property and you are still clueless.

 Alright.
 So how can you tell if the black mold is hiding inside your walls?

 If you’re like most homeowners whose walls are made of gypsum walls, also called “drywall”, you might be curious to know whether there’s mold build-up inside.
 Experts recommend several ways:

 Cut a large hole on your wall.
 This is perhaps the most definitive way of determining whether there’s mold inside your walls.
 If there is, you will be tearing them down anywhere.
 However, there are drawbacks to this approach.
 First is that using a drywall saw can damage any electrical or plumbing systems if you unknowingly drill them.
 Be sure to have some plastic sheathing ready to cover that hole afterward.